 Across the harbor from Central is Kowloon which, though often scoffed at by residents of the main island, is where the thriving heart of Hong Kong’s middle class does its business.
 In Kowloon you get a real sense of what the real Hong Kong is like.
 The bustling markets, temples and crumbling tenements are mixed in among some of Hong Kong’s best shopping and a few five star hotels.

 North of Kowloon is Hong Kong’s largest area – the New Territories.
 Home to more than half of Hong Kong’s population, the New Territories are home to some of Hong Kong’s best natural attractions including hiking trails and unspoiled scenery.

 Surrounding Hong Kong Island are hundreds of smaller islands which are mostly sparsely populated and covered with hundreds of kilometers of hiking trails.
 The islands offer an excellent getaway from the bustle of downtown life and for some even a place to live.

-Enjoy more great images of Hong Kong (old and new) on our Pinterest page
+Want to discover more great images of Hong Kong past and present?
+Visit our Pinterest page